jiffyclub/snakeviz/docs/docs/index.md

 SnakeViz is a browser based graphical viewer for the output of Python's [cProfile][] module.
 It was originally inspired by [RunSnakeRun][].
-SnakeViz works on Python 2.6, 2.7, and Python 3.
+SnakeViz works on Python 2.7 and Python 3.
+SnakeViz itself is still likely to work on Python 2.6, but official support has been dropped now that [Tornado][] no longer supports Python 2.6.

 ## Installation